d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 speed-up, in that a certain performance is reached $K$ times faster if $K$ trials can be run in parallel.
 Also, there is no need to synchronize trials.
 Instead we can immediately sample a new configuration once an evaluation finished, without waiting on pending configurations.
 This is called asynchronous scheduling.

+In this notebook, we will look at asynchronous random search that, compared to the previous notebook, evaluates multiple hyperparameter configurations in parallel on single instance instead of evaluating them sequentially.
 Instead of implementing the complex machinery of distributed job execution, we will use **Syne Tune** which provides us with a simple interface for asynchronous HPO.